 Sugar Content – Winner: Whole Milk

 One of the drawbacks of toddler formula—especially milk-based ones—is the use of artificial sweeteners like corn syrup.
-Scientists at the American Heart Association recommend that toddlers completely avoid artificially sweetened drinks.
+Scientists at the American Heart Association as well as the American Academy of Pediatrics recommend that toddlers completely avoid artificially sweetened drinks.
 Because whole milk’s sweetness comes from naturally occurring sugars, it beats toddler formula in this category.